How to be Become a Personal Trainer in the UK (Guide for 2026)

 One of the great things about becoming a certified Personal Trainer is the ability to progress into other career opportunities.
 The fitness industry is fast changing so it’s important that you adapt to changing developments or scientific research.

 One of the best ways to do this is to continue your professional development with our CPD courses.
 You can use them to develop your professional knowledge or even specialise in a particular area of fitness, nutrition or rehabilitation.
-If you’re not yet qualified, you might want to consider studying Person Training Diploma which combines all the necessary qualifications, enabling you to qualify in just a matter of weeks.
+For example our Spin Class Instructor course provides 8 CIMSPA points.
+Or you may decide to complete our Pilates Instructor Course

 3. Specialise in something